tanchao/tanchao.github.io/_posts/2022-10-05-hello-snowflake.md

 1. 1w Boot Camp;
 2. Lots of reading and training;
 3. A ramp up task within the team under others' coach, just finished my 3rd PR in python for a ML pipeline, almost done with one step of them;
-  a. some contributions on how pipeline should be organized.
+    1. some contributions on how pipeline should be organized.
 5. Suggested a new way to project setup so that we could do development easier with IDE;
 6. Some comments and reviews.